 MONITOR/TRACK BUDGETS: 20%

-- Work with Development Director to allocate/balance grant budgets against annual country budgets.
+● Work with the Development Director to allocate/balance grant budgets against annual country budgets.

 Knowledge, Skills and Abilities

-- Ability to work effectively with diverse people from different communities and cultures;
+● Ability to work effectively and sensitively with diverse people from different countries and cultures;

 HOW TO APPLY

 Applications are reviewed after the job posting closes.
 Please submit both a resume/cv and cover letter to